cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

           storage: 1Gi
 ```

-- When you are ready with the specification of the **Statefulset** save it under the filename `ads-db.yaml` in folder `k8s-bulletinboard/ads` and call `kubectl apply -f ads-db.yaml` to create the **Statefulset** `ads-db`.
+- When you are ready with the specification of the **Statefulset** save it under the filename `ads-db-statefulset.yaml` in folder `k8s-bulletinboard/ads` and call `kubectl apply -f ads-db-statefulset.yaml` to create the **Statefulset** `ads-db-statefulset`.

-- After successful creation of the **Statefulset** check, wether the **Pod** `ads-db-0` got created properly  via `kubectl get pod ads-db-0 -o yaml` or in more detail via `kubectl describe pod ads-db-0` .
+- After successful creation of the **Statefulset** check, wether the **Pod** `ads-db-pod-0` got created properly  via `kubectl get pod ads-db-pod-0 -o yaml` or in more detail via `kubectl describe pod ads-db-pod-0` .
 Also check wether the Database is ready to be connected via `kubectl logs ads-db-0`.
 There should be the line: `LOG:  database system is ready to accept connections` in the logs.

 ## Optional- Step 6: Detailled Check wether Pod with postgres DB is running properly